 The Genome Institute of Singapore (GIS, A*STAR) is the national flagship programme for genomic science in Singapore.
 GIS hosts the largest collection of sequencing machines in Singapore, it has a compute cluster with more than 6,000 CPUs and more than 3 PB storage capacity, and a direct high-speed connection to the National Supercomputing Center Singapore.

 Singapore is a city-state with one of the highest standards of living in the world seeking to become an international hub for the biomedical sciences.
 Singapore is a vibrant, tropical city, with rich Asian heritage and modern style of living, an ideal gateway to explore Asia, providing a unique experience and an excellent quality of life.

 Contact and further information

-For inquiries or to apply, please email your CV, transcript of records, and a short introduction about yourself, your past research experience and your future research interests to Jonathan Göke (firstname.lastname@example.org).
+For inquiries or to apply, please email your CV to Jonathan Göke (firstname.lastname@example.org).